sparkfun/SparkFun_Qwiic_Pulsed_Radar_Sensor_XM125/docs/flashing_firmware_xm125.md

     - Click on the refresh button next to the COM port in the STM32CubeProgrammer.
     - Check that you are selecting the correct COM port.
-    - Unplugging and replugging the board back to your computer
+    - Unplugging and replugging the board back to your computer.
     - Ensure that the CH340 drivers are installed on your computer.
-    - Follow the steps outlined earlier to set the board in Bootloader Mode
+    - Follow the steps outlined earlier to set the board in Bootloader Mode.
+    - If you have the Arduino IDE also open and had connected the board to the software, make sure to close the software before connecting to the STM32CubeProgrammer.